1953 Philippine presidential election: Nacionalista Party

 Senate President Camilo Osías sought the presidential nomination but ultimately lost to Magsaysay.
 Senator Carlos P. Garcia of Bohol was picked to be his running-mate.

 Liberal Party

 The Liberal Party renominated President Elpidio Quirino and former House Speaker and Liberal Party President José Yulo for president and vice-president respectively.

-Following the nomination, Philippine Ambassador to Washington Carlos P. Romulo and his men walked out of the LP convention and formed the Democratic Party.
-The DP then nominated Romulo for the presidency and supported the re-election of Vice President Fernando Lopez.
+Following the nomination, Philippine Ambassador to Washington Carlos P. Romulo and his men walked out of the Liberal convention and formed the Democratic Party.
+The Democratic Party then nominated Romulo for the presidency and supported the re-election of Vice President Fernando Lopez.

-What was supposed to be a three-way race was reduced to a battle between the ruling Liberals against the Nacionalistas after the DP withdrew in support of Magsaysay, resulting in the Nacionalista-Democrata-Nationalist Citizens’ Party (NCP) coalition.
+What was supposed to be a three-way race was reduced to a battle between the ruling Liberals against the Nacionalistas after the Democratic candidates withdrew in support of Magsaysay, resulting in the Nacionalista-Democratic coalition.

 Results

 President

 Magsaysay carried most of the provinces except Ilocos Norte, Ilocos Sur, La Union, Tawi-Tawi, Sulu and Abra in which Ilocos Sur is a bailiwick and home province of President Quirino.